-Both of these can save employers time and money but this can lead to the exclusion of those who do not have access to these facilities.
-This can lead to allegations of discrimination – laws protecting people from discrimination on the grounds of age, sex, disability, race, marriage, religion and belief, and sexual orientation start at the recruitment stage.
+Many employers use social media sites to ‘vet’ staff before interviewing or hiring them, but this can expose employers to potential problems and may be best avoided.
+ACAS have a social media guide in which they advise against using someone’s social media profile to decide whether to interview or hire someone (unless it is a business networking website like LinkedIn or a jobs website).
+Such a policy could lead to the exclusion of those who don’t have access to these facilities and also may bring allegations of discrimination – laws protecting people from discrimination on the grounds of age, sex, disability, race, marriage, religion and belief, and sexual orientation start at the recruitment stage.

 Employers could face employment tribunal hearings if they refuse to interview someone as a result of a judgement they made based on a social networking profile.
-Similarly if a job offer has been made and accepted which is then subsequently withdrawn after online vetting there is potential for a candidate to claim damages and compensation.
+Similarly, if a job offer has been made and accepted which is then subsequently withdrawn after online vetting, there’s potential for a candidate to claim damages and compensation.

 The Information Commissioner’s Office (ICO) has published an Employment Practices Code which looks at the impact of data protection laws on employment.
-The ICO recommend that employers confine the scope of their vetting/background checks to the candidate(s) selected for the job, and not to all short-listed candidates.
-Applicants shoudl also be given the opportunity to comment and make representations on the accuracy of any data found.
+The ICO recommends that employers confine the scope of their vetting/background checks to the candidate(s) selected for the job, and not to all short-listed candidates.
+Applicants should also be given the opportunity to comment and make representations on the accuracy of any data found.

-With many Employers making job or pay cuts and ‘tightening their belt’ in other ways it might be tempting for disgruntled employees to complain about their employer online – but if an employee posts a derogatory comment or video clip about their employer or its products then the employer can take disciplinary action against the employee and ask the employee to remove the offending post.
+When Employers make job/pay cuts and ‘tighten their belt’ in other ways, or a worker has another reason to be upset or unhappy at work, it might be tempting for disgruntled employees to complain about their employer online – but if an employee posts a derogatory comment or video clip about their employer or its products, the employer can take disciplinary action against the employee and ask the employee to remove the offending post.